You are here

 GH 201: Introduction to the Great Works: Banned.
 Censored.
 Challenged.

-This course will explore America’s history of banning and suppressing great works of art—in this case: books, comic books, and films—while interrogating what qualifies as a great work.
-The ALA’s historical lists serve as our starting point.
-In addition to readings/viewing primary sources, this class will explore the larger conversations around selected works to understand why specific materials were/are banned, censored, challenged, and suppressed while learning about historical and current efforts to battle censorship movements.
+This course will explore America’s history of banning and suppressing great works of art—in this case: books, comic books, and films—while interrogating what qualifies as censorship of a great work.
+In addition to reading and viewing primary sources currently considered great works, this class will explore larger conversations to understand why specific materials were/are banned, censored, challenged, and suppressed.

 Instructor: Professor Matt Bird